 Miniseries Review: The Tenant of Wildfell Hall (1996)

 The Tenant of Wildfell Hall is a three-part miniseries made by the BBC and runs just under three hours.
 The series stars Tara Fitzgerald, Toby Stephens, Rupert Graves, and James Purefoy.
 That’s a lot of attractive leading males in one series.
 The Tenant of Wildfell Hall is an adaptation of Anne Brontë’s second and final novel of the same name.
 A novel that is often considered one of the earliest feminist novels.
-It’s grittier, darker, more social realistic, examining the plight of married women and domestic abuse in genteel Victorian society.
+It’s grittier, darker, more socially realistic, examining the plight of married women and domestic abuse in genteel Victorian society.

 The Woman in Black